-Turner syndrome's diagnosis can occur at a wide range of age (Shankar and Backeljauw, 2017).
-In the function of clinical and hormonal findings, Diagnosis is suspected.
+Turner syndrome's diagnosis can be conducted for difeerent age groups (Shankar and Backeljauw, 2017).
 By using a conventional Karyotype or other cytogenetic analysis, confirm the diagnosis of a subject aneuploidy.
 In case of 3-6% women, with turner syndrome that have a 45X/46, XY mosaic and with the risk of presenting gonadoblastoma during their lives lies between 7% to 30% (Ramirez and Villarreal, 2016).